ethifylabs/eth.build/README.md

 🛠 [ETH.Build](https://eth.build)

+## IDX Integration

-The project uses IDX and ThreadsDB to store files of eth.build.
+- The project uses IDX and ThreadsDB to store files of eth.build.

-Users now have option to put their data on 3box as well as IDX+ThreadsDB.
+- Users now have option to put their data on 3box as well as IDX+ThreadsDB.

-Using Textile ThreadsDB makes sure that the data is secure and encrypted, while IDX saves the data for ThreadDB configuration
+- Using Textile ThreadsDB makes sure that the data is secure and encrypted, while IDX saves the data for ThreadDB configuration

 __Video Location__